milksteakmatt/Ardufuego/README.md

 ## Software Setup
 The following files are included in this project:
-- Arduino FireplaceRF C library
+- FireplaceRF
   - Library to include in Arduino sketches for controlling a fireplace via RF

-- Ardufuego example Arduino sketch
+- Ardufuego.ino
-  - An example sketch that imports and utilizes FireplaceRF
+  - An example Arduino sketch that imports and utilizes FireplaceRF

-- RF_Tester Arduino sketch
+- RF_Tester.ino
-  - An example sketch that reads an RF signal and prints the timings to the serial monitor
+  - An example Arduino sketch that reads an RF signal and prints the timings to the serial monitor

-- RF_Transmitter Arduino sketch
+- RF_Transmitter.ino
-  - An example sketch that transmits an RF signal
+  - An example Arduino sketch that transmits an RF signal

 - [COMING SOON] Smartthings Ardufuego device controller
   - A Smartthings controller for adding the Ardufuego as a smart device